-Recommendation: Approve Partial Approval Disapprove Insufficient Information Summary: The document references the description of all applicable water quality standards associated with sediment and sulfates that are contained in the 2010 report.
-The designated use support status for each impaired waterbody and whether criteria are being attained, not attained, or not evaluated as part of the analysis are presented in Section 3.0.
+Recommendation: Approve Partial Approval Disapprove Insufficient Information Summary : The Upper Clark Fork Phase 2 Sediment and Nutrient TMDL document includes a description of all applicable water quality standards associated with sediment and nutrients as well as the designated use support status for each impaired waterbody and whether criteria are being attained, not attained, or not evaluated as part of the analysis.
+Standards are discussed in Section 3.0 and Appendix B. Comments: